2 dead, 10 missing after boat overturns near Florida Keys

-Two people are dead and ten others are missing after their boat overturned near the Florida Keys Thursday.
+Two people are dead and 10 others are missing after their boat overturned Thursday near the Florida Keys.

-The U.S. Coast Guard responded to the location several miles off Key West at around 1 p.m.
+The U.S. Coast Guard responded to the location several miles off Key West at about 1 p.m.

 Coast Guard officials said crews rescued eight people and pulled two bodies from the water.